a5221985/tutorials/ReactJS/react_testing_with_jest_and_enzyme_with_Redux_hooks_and_context.md

 			2. TDD: Ensures test fails first and then the code is written to ensure the failing test passes

 ### Types of Tests ###
+1. Categories of tests
+	1. Unit Tests
+		1. tests one piece of code (usually one function)
+			1. Very modular and narrow and isolated in scope
+	2. Integration Tests
+		1. How multiple units work together
+			1. Google for Unit vs Integration test
+	3. Acceptance / End-to-end (E2E) Tests
+		1. How a user would interact with app
+			1. Usually selenium or cyprus is used to check end to end (if user interaction goes to database and back again)
+2. In the course:
+	1. Unit and integration tests
+	2. No server tests or selenium

 ### Testing Tradeoffs ###
+1.

 ### Why There is a Snapshot Testing in this Course ###

 ## Simple React App: Click Counter ##